knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 Devices are not represented within their 'stack', but loosly coupled so a device might even change its stack but is still accessible in MQTT at the same location (TF/device-type/UID).

 ### Installation
-In order to start TiMqWay
+In order to install TiMqWay
 * Developers way: clone and build the project
-* Users way: download the latest [TiMqWay.jar] and executed via
+* Users way: download the latest [TiMqWay.jar]

+### Usage
+You need a running MQTT-Server at localhost right now.
+TiMqWay will for now only try to connect to localhost.
+(This will change in the future and you will be free to choose the server-location at startup)

+Then run
 ```sh
 $ java -jar TiMqWay.jar
 ```